sudo-apt-install-win-y/future-engineers-2025/software/setup.md

 ## Clone the Repository
-You will need to first clone the repository into
+You will need to first clone into the public GitHub repository